mhbeals/mhwood.github.io/histories/bl.md

 (now a part of Stor-a-File), under contract to the BL.
-Microfilming of newspapers from other libraries was undertaken as part of a number of co-operative projects, most significantly Newsplan 2000, in which at-risk newspapers titles from libraries across the UK we microfilmed and distributed to the partner libraries, with master copies held by the BL and the National Library of Wales.
+Microfilming of newspapers from other libraries was undertaken as part of a number of co-operative projects, most significantly Newsplan 2000, in which at-risk newspapers titles from libraries across the UK were microfilmed and distributed to the partner libraries, with master copies held by the BL and the National Library of Wales.
 The project was funded by the Heritage Lottery Fund with additional financial support from the